CyanideData2/Sun-O-Matic/presentation/presentation_outline.md

 *Remember to introduce next speaker.*

 ## Development – Daniel
+– Contrast in evolution method:
+   – Design
+      a.
+Senseless ambition
+      b.
+Design for a purpose (cost)
+   – Hardware
+      a.
+Novelty
+         – 3D
+         – Nano
+         – Minimize size
+      b.
+Flexibility, functinoality, performance
+         – poliuterane
+         – Metal hook
+         – Uno for compatibilty
+   – Software
+      a.
+Human-readable

-*Remember to introduce next speaker.*
+      b.
+But only when needed (app, not firmware) *Remember to introduce next speaker.*

 ### The product – Wojciech

 - Summarize the testing
    1. Great Success of establishing BT
    2. Great Success of spinning the wheels
    3. Great Success of actually pulling a curtain
 - explain functionality
    1. Press buttons in app
    2. Say how every part reacts
    3. Mention health benefits
 *Remember to introduce next speaker.*

 ### Conclusion – Daniel
+- What is Sun-O-Matic supposed to be
+- How does our concept achieve that?
+- How does this concept help the life of other people
+> Anecdote on self-testing
 *Remember to introduce next speaker.*

 ## Product Demo – Wojciech